 2023 is a work of fiction, set in a future Portland.
 All characters are composites.
 Any resemblance to real persons is purely coincidental.

-This is a parable.
-It is about a young woman named Michelle who decides to organize a resistance after her girlfriend Lauren is taken in the middle of the night by a sinister government organization known as the Sentinels.
+Michelle decides to organize a resistance after her girlfriend Lauren is taken in the middle of the night by a sinister government organization known as the Sentinels.
 They both live in Portland.

 Michelle is short with spiky hair, bleached blond at the tips.
 She has a quick temper and wishes people would take her more seriously.
 Her girlfriend is a few years older.
 Lauren is medium height, with shoulder-length light brown hair.
 She is the grown-up of the couple — has the car and the office job.
 The lease is in her name.

-Lauren works for a nonprofit, and Michelle works for Starbucks.
+Lauren works for a nonprofit, and Michelle works for an unnamed coffee shop in a supermarket.
 Lauren’s only crime was going to one Antifa meeting and also participating in a bunch of marches, including Pride.
 Michelle feels mega guilt because she hid when the secret police came to their apartment, so she decides to organize a resistance to free her girlfriend.

 They are successful at breaking into one of the three detention facilities at a camp outside Spokane and freeing prisoners, but it turns out not to be the one where Lauren is held.
 Michelle is even more guilt-ridden because the experienced soldiers would not let her lead the raid.
 They told her she was too green and also too valuable.
 She watches the action play out from a hilltop, with two guards for protection.